infotechaaron/ActiveDirectoryLab/README.md

-Create a username and password once Windows is done installing:
+Create a username and password once Windows is done installing (below is my example):

 Username: aaron
 Password: Neverhappened86